 Awards are for a minimum period of four weeks, and a maximum period of twelve months.

 Funding will not be provided for research equipment, computer hardware and most software, office supplies, communication costs, medical, toiletry or other personal items.
-Because funding is limited, and intended to defray essential research costs rather than fully fund fieldwork, the following items will receive highest priority:

 - significant travel costs for field and archival research activities, including economy travel (air, rail, bus) or travel by car (for distances greater than 200km); visas, required research permits and/or site entrance fees;